developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether a new APN being added should become the new default APN when the value chosen for the the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Yes*** is chosen, then the new APN being added will become the new default APN and is preferred over other APNs when establishing a cellular data connection.
+- If the value ***Yes*** is chosen, then the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.

-- If the value ***No*** is chosen, then the new APN does NOT become the new default APN and whatever APN was previously the default will remain the default.
+- If the value ***No*** is chosen, then the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.

 ### GPRS Configuration - Action Add APN Access Point